a2geek/libvirt-bosh-cpi/README.md

        --vars-file=my-settings.yml \
        --vars-file=manifests/bosh-vars.yml
    ```
+   Notes:
-   Note that the `jumpbox-user.yml` operations file gives access to a user on the BOSH Director that has access to the `root` account; useful for development work; feel free to leave it off.
+   * `jumpbox-user.yml` operations file gives access to a user on the BOSH Director that has access to the `root` account.
+Useful for development work - feel free to leave it off.
+   * `cpi-resize-disk.yml` indicates this CPI is able to resize a disk natively.
+Untested at this time.
+Feel free to leave it off; note that resizing means BOSH mounts two disks and copies files between the disks, and with current configuration that may not work.

 ## Setup